WasmEdge/WasmEdge/README.md

 With the [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge.h.in), you can write a program to start, stop, and manage WasmEdge VM instances in your own applications.
 For example,

-* When WasmEdge functions are embedded in [Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/) or in the [Feishu messenger](http://reactor.secondstate.info/docs/user-create-a-bot.html), the VM is launched by the application when there is an incoming request.
+* When WasmEdge functions are embedded in [Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/) or in [Slack](http://reactor.secondstate.info/en/docs/user-create-a-bot.html), the VM is launched by the application when there is an incoming request.
 * When WasmEdge functions are plugged into a data flow engine like [YoMo](https://github.com/yomorun/yomo-flow-ssvm-example), the VM is launched when a new data point flows through the system.

-If you are interested in using Kubernetes to manage WasmEdge VMs, you can install our custom [runw](https://github.com/second-state/runw) utilities.
-They could load Wasm bytecode program files as if they are Docker images, and then start, run, and stop the VM instances based on configured policies.
+* As an OCI compliant runtime, WasmEdge applications could be managed by Docker tools such as CRI-O and Docker Hub.
+[See how](https://github.com/second-state/runw) We are currently working on Kubernetes support.

 # Support wasm standard extensions